 '''

-layout = [[sg.Output(size=(80,10)]]
+window.AddRow(gg.Output(size=(100,20)))

 '''

-Output(size=(None, None))

-size - Size of Output Element (width, height) in characters
+Output(size=(None, None)) size - Size of element (width, height) in characters

 Input Elements

 These make up the majority of the window definition.
 Optional variables at the Element level override the window level values (e.g. size is specified in the Element).
 All input Elements create an entry in the list of return values.
 A Text Input Element creates a string in the list of items returned.